bwinton/stardew-face/README.md

 - The seconds option disables am/pm display when selected (if time mode set to 12 hours).
 - Scrolling formula looks like [this](http://www.iquilezles.org/apps/graphtoy/?f1(x)=sin(x*16)&f2(x)=sin(x*4))
 - Ducks are sleeping between 8pm to 7am.

+## Todo:

+[] Add the battery percentage on the second screen.
+[] Add the heart rate in large on the second screen.
+[] Add the weather on the second screen.
+[] Figure out why the ducks move weird sometimes.
+(Screen-size related?)

 ## Change log